Written byJenny Zeng

 You can't directly view purgeable files on Mac because they are changing as the decision is made by macOS based on whether you will need these files in the future.
 However, you can check how much purgeable space there is on Mac with one of the following methods:

-- Open the Apple menu > About This Mac > Storage, then move your cursor to the area covered with grey diagonal lines.
+- On macOS Ventura and later, open the Apple menu > System Settings > General > Storage, then move your cursor to the area covered with grey diagonal lines.
+The purgeable space is labeled as Other Volumes.

 - Open Finder > Applications > Utilities > Disk Utility, select your drive from the left side, then you will find the purgeable space specified in Available storage.